genuinefafa/gitlab-pipeline-status-single/README.md

 # GitLab Pipeline Status Monitor

-A terminal-based GitLab pipeline status monitor that displays projects, branches, and their pipeline statuses in a beautiful tree view with auto-refresh capabilities.
+A GitLab pipeline status monitor with both web interface and terminal UI that displays projects, branches, and their pipeline statuses with auto-refresh capabilities.

 ## Features